Chalarangelo/30-seconds-of-code/snippets/testing-async-react-components.md

 type: story
 tags: [react,testing,event]
 cover: colorful-lounge
-excerpt: Testing React components that update asynchronously with React Testing Library is a common scenario.
+excerpt: Testing React components that update asynchronously is pretty common.
 Learn how to deal with common issues and speed up your testing.
 dateModified: 2021-11-07T16:34:37+03:00
 ---